ofiwg/libfabric/man/fi_endpoint.3.md

 ## fi_stx_context

-This call is used to open a shareable transmit context.
-See fi_tx_context call under the SCALABLE ENDPOINTS section for details on the transmit context attributes.
-The exception is that endpoints attached to a shared transmit context must use a subset of the transmit context attributes.
-This is opposite of the requirement for scalable endpoints.
+This call is used to open a shareable transmit context (see above for details on the transmit context attributes).
+Endpoints associated with a shared transmit context must use a subset of the transmit context's attributes.
+Note that this is the reverse of the requirement for transmit contexts for scalable endpoints.

 ## fi_srx_context

-This allocates a shareable receive context.
-See fi_rx_context call under SCALABLE ENDPOINTS section for details on the receive context attributes.
-The exception is that endpoints attached to a shared receive context must use a subset of the receive context attributes.
+This allocates a shareable receive context (see above for details on the receive context attributes).
+Endpoints associated with a shared receive context must use a subset of the receive context's attributes.
-This is opposite of the requirement for scalable endpoints.
+Note that this is the reverse of the requirement for receive contexts for scalable endpoints.

 # SOCKET ENDPOINTS